bplmaps/lmec-main-site/content/articles/maptivists-at-the-margarita-muniz-academy.md

 Students began by mapping their city, from [labeling the different neighborhoods of Boston](https://collections.leventhalmap.org/educators/curriculum-materials/137) on a blank map to creating a collaborative Google My Map showing a variety of places they go (or don’t go) in their daily lives.

 {{< figure src="/uploads/2022-01-24/img-4600.jpg" caption="Margarita Muñiz Academy student labels their own map of Boston.
-During this activity, students explore questions like "Why would a hotel located in the Roxbury neighborhood of Boston claim to be in the South End, across Roxbury's northern boundary?
-Who designated Boston's neighborhood boundaries anyway?
+During this activity, students explore questions like "Why would a hotel located in the Roxbury neighborhood claim to be in the South End, across Roxbury's northern boundary?
+Who designated Boston's neighborhood boundaries?
 How does our understanding of where our neighborhood ends and another begins shape our sense of belonging?"" class="figure-right" >}}

 Students explored ideas of boundaries in Boston and created maps where they divided up the city in new ways based on their own experiences or other criteria.